North Edinburgh Grows is NEA’s award-winning garden project.

 We run sessions for adults, children and families focusing on horticulture, food production, nature and bio-diversity and the environment, as well as hosting outdoor events, like our annual community barbecue.

 In 2020 the garden team have been focusing on butterflies, prompted by Artist-in-Residence Natalie Taylor’s work on butterfly conservation.
-As part of this project, Natalie created a butterfly-friendly living dome, which is available to view as part of the Virtual Edinburgh’s Doors Open Day on 26 and 27 September 2020.
+As part of this project, Natalie created a butterfly-friendly living dome, which is available to view as part of the Virtual Edinburgh’s Doors Open Day.
 The short film we’ve created offers an insight into this year’s garden activities, including our Butterfly Shrine and our postcard campaign.

 Volunteering in the Garden